-An external auditor is appointed by the Supervisory Board upon the recommendation of the audit committee.
+An external auditor is appointed by the supervisory board upon the recommendation of the audit committee.
 The Bank utilises the same auditor in the parent company and in all subsidiaries.
 The external auditor performs the statutory confirmation of the financial information provided by the companies in their public financial statements.
-The external auditor presents each year to the internal audit committee a plan for the audit work.
-The external auditor attends meetings of the Board of Directors at which the annual accounts are reviewed and also meetings of the internal audit committee where the financial statements are reviewed.
+The external auditor presents each year to the audit committee a plan for the audit work.
+The external auditor attends meetings of the Board of Directors at which the annual accounts are reviewed and also meetings of the audit committee where the financial statements are reviewed.

-The Board of Directors holds at least one meeting each year with the external auditor without the Group CEO or others from the management team being present.
-No guidelines have been established for the management team's right to utilise the external auditor for non-audit services, but the external auditor has not provided the Group with advisory services of significance in 2011.
+The board of directors holds at least one meeting each year with the external auditor without the group CEO or others from the management team being present.
+No guidelines have been established for the management team's right to utilise the external auditor for non-audit services, but the external auditor has not provided the group with advisory services of significance in 2012.
 Any such services from the external auditor must comply with the Auditors Act section 4-5.
-The Board of Directors informs the Supervisory Board of the external auditor's remuneration for the audit and any other services.
+The board of directors informs the supervisory board of the external auditor's remuneration for the audit and any other services.

-The external auditor provides the Audit Committee with a description of the main elements of the audit of the preceding accounting year, including whether any significant weaknesses have been identified in the Bank's internal control related to financial reporting processes including any recommended improvements.
+The external auditor provides the audit committee with a description of the main elements of the audit of the preceding accounting year, including whether any significant weaknesses have been identified in the Bank's internal control related to financial reporting processes including any recommended improvements.
 In addition the auditor confirms his independence and discloses whether any services other than statutory audit have been delivered to the group in the course of the accounting year.

-Deviations from point 15 of the Code of Practice: No guidelines have been established for the management team's right to utilise the external auditor for non-audit services, but the auditor reports on a yearly basis what services have been delivered to the Group in addition to ordinary audit.
+Deviations from point 15 of the Code of Practice: No guidelines have been established for the management team's right to utilise the external auditor for non-audit services, but the auditor reports on a yearly basis what services have been delivered to the group in addition to ordinary audit and such services shall at all times be within the scope of section 4-5 of the Auditors Act.